AlgorithmiKee/notes/Machine_Learning/VI_ELBO.md

 &= \frac{1}{M} \sum_{k=1}^M \log\frac{p(\mathbf{x}, \mathbf{z}^{(k)})}{q(\mathbf{z}^{(k)})}, \quad \mathbf{z}^{(k)} \sim q
 \end{align}
 $$

+Remarks:

+* This illustrates MC estimation of the **entire** ELBO.
+* Later, we will see different reformulation of the ELBO.
+When the variational distribution $q$ is Gaussian, certain terms of ELBO can be computed in closed-form (entropy of $q$, KL divergence to Gaussian prior).
+Therefore, we only need to apply MC to estimate the remaining terms.

 There are three equivalent reformulations of the ELBO $\mathcal L(q,\mathbf{x})$.
 Each reformulations provides insights from a different perspective.